jpsca/formidable/docs/content/orm.md

 title: ORM integration
 ---

-Instead of returning a dictionary, Formidable can instead directly work with ORM models and create records in your database.
+In addition to returning dictionaries, Formidable can directly work with ORM models to create and update records in your database.

 ## Connecting Forms to Models